SelrahcD/selrahcd.github.io/_posts/2016-06-07-stop-using-database.md

 ---

 First thing first, database are useful in a lot of cases and we need them.
-We need them when we have to store information provided by users or information which change on a regular basis.
+We need them when we have to store information provided by users or information changing on a regular basis.

 This is not the case of all data an application needs in order to run - currencies, countries, languages, application settings, to name a few.
 This types of information don't change that often and adding a database for them doesn't provide much value.
-Maybe a developer won't be needed in order to change or add a value but I'm inclined to think that more than often no tools is provided to business people and a developer will have to run a query on the database nevertheless.
+Maybe a developer won't be needed in order to change or add a value but I'm inclined to think that more than often no tool is provided to business people to change it by themselves, and a developer will have to run a query on the database nevertheless.

-Adding a database in this cases is a cost with no value added.
-More code is needed, additional complexity is created, a database have to be maintained and the resulting system is probably slower - not in an important order of magnitude of course - than a system without a database.
+Adding a database in those cases is a cost with no value added.
+More code is needed, additional complexity is created, a database has to be maintained and the resulting system is probably slower - not in an important order of magnitude of course - than the same system without a database.

 These additional costs are not the main reasons I dislike the use of database for such information.

-In the long run special cases will probably be introduced in the application - do this for this country and that for that one for instance.
-Facing this special cases basically two solutions exist.
-Either you add the differentiating piece of data in the database, which might mean changing table schema and so on, in order to do something clean or you start cheating a use the reference - id, ISO standard reference - of the concept with a special case thus coupling code and database content altogether.
+In the long run special cases will probably be introduced in the application - do this for this country and that for that other one for instance.
+In order to face these special cases basically two solutions exist.
+Either you add the differentiating piece of data in the database, which might mean changing table schema and so on or you start cheating and use the reference - id, ISO standard reference - of the concept with a special case thus coupling code and database content altogether.

 From what I've seen we, developers, will choose solution 2, maybe because we are lazy, in the middle of a rush or don't mesure the consequences of it.